jodri-code/sysl-docs/docs/SYSlang/intro/basic/index.md

 Once you've sorted that, type "start.SYSl" to start SYSlang's CLI on Windows.

+If you did that right, "Ware's CLI" should show up as your user/drive letter on the command line
 # Using the CLI on Linux
 Open terminal.
 Type "start.SYSl".
 It opens in a new terminal window.
 Wow....